Thing (comics): Fantastic Four: The End

-Heroes Reborn
+Heroes Reborn (1996)

-In this alternative universe, Ben and Johnny share a more dangerous adversarial relationship, knowing each other even before the ill-fated spaceflight.
+In the 1996 "Heroes Reborn" universe, Ben and Johnny share a more dangerous adversarial relationship, knowing each other even before the ill-fated spaceflight.

+Heroes Reborn (2021)

+In the 2021 "Heroes Reborn" universe, Benjamin Grimm and Reed Richards never traveled to outer space and are just normal humans.

 House of M

 In the House of M limited series, Ben is the pilot in Reed Richards' voyage to space, alongside Susan Storm and John Jameson.
 Like the others, Grimm is mutated, though he is the only survivor of the rocket's explosion.
 Ben is transformed into a rock-skinned creature with superhuman strength and a diminished intellect.
 He is taken in by Dr. Doom, who names him the It.
 The It becomes one of the Fearsome Four, though he is treated like an animal and often the victim of Doom's frustrations.